-And if you sync your iPhone and iPad to iTunes then they will be not only backed up to your Mac.
-And they will be backed up to your Seagate Backup Plus as well.
+And if you sync your iPhone and iPad to your Mac.
+Then they will be not only be backed up to your Mac.
+They will be backed up to your Seagate Backup Plus as well.

 Time Machine will encrypt your backups for you should you want.